 Extreme emotional highs and lows may be a sign of bipolar disorder, a mental health condition that causes extreme mood swings.
-Judy E. Vansiea, DNP, MA, MS, APRN, NPP, provides a holistic approach to treating individuals struggling with bipolar disorder at Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York.
+Judy E. Vansiea, DNP, MA, MS, APRN, NPP, provides a holistic approach to treating individuals struggling with bipolar disorder with telehealth appointments and at Coping Nurse Practitioner in Psychiatry Services in Uniondale, New York.
 While the condition is often lifelong, she helps you manage the extremes and follow a treatment plan that supports depressive and manic episodes so you can take charge of your life.
 Call or book online today if you suspect you or someone you love can use Dr. Vansiea’s help.
+Telehealth appointments are available for those residing in the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
+Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York; along with all college students needing services within New York.

 Bipolar disorder was once known as manic depression.
 It’s a condition characterized by extreme depressive episodes followed by manic periods during which you feel full of energy, euphoric, or unusually aggravated.